B-UMMI/chewBBACA/README.md

 # Latest updates

+## New in 2.5.1 (05/08/2020)
+* Chewie verifies if Chewie-NS instance is available before starting processes.
+* SyncSchema gets Chewie-NS base URL from configuration file.
+* Schemas can be created without a Prodigal training file and without a size threshold value.
+* LoadSchema and SyncSchema processes display info about loci and allele insertion progress.
+* Corrected bug leading to errors during the AlleleCall process.
+Schema adaptation during the SyncSchema process may change loci representatives and pre-computed BSR values would become outdated.
+* Corrected bug leading to error during the update of allelic profiles if new allele identifiers contained '*'.

 ## New in 2.5.0 (30/06/2020)
 We've developed [Chewie-NS](https://chewbbaca.online/), a Nomenclature Server that is based on the [TypOn](https://jbiomedsem.biomedcentral.com/articles/10.1186/2041-1480-5-43) ontology and integrates with chewBBACA to provide access to gene-by-gene typing schemas and to allow a common and global allelic nomenclature to be maintained.